pszemraj/textsum/README.md

 > utility for using transformers summarization models on text docs

-This package is to provides easy-to-use interfaces for using summarization models on text documents of arbitrary length.
+This package provides easy-to-use interfaces for using summarization models on text documents of arbitrary length.
 Currently implemented interfaces include a python API, CLI, and a shareable demo app.

 For details, explanations, and docs, see the [wiki](https://github.com/pszemraj/textsum/wiki)